thesrs02/Svelte-Webpack-Tailwind/README.md

-# svelte-webpack-tailwind
+# svelte-vite-tailwind

-A minimalist starting point for Svelte, Webpack &amp; Tailwind
+A minimalist starting point for Svelte, Vite &amp; Tailwind